thomasbattram/thesis/meetings/2020-08-20/notes.md

 ## Cellular heterogeneity section

-Not sure if it should be part of this project or whether it's a whole new project...
+Not sure if it should be part of this project or whether it's a whole new project... [current paper](paper.pdf)

 ## AOB